kits-ab/react-components/README.md

 - `npm lint` – Lints all code with [ESLint](https://eslint.org) and [Stylelint](https://stylelint.io)
 - `npm start` – Starts a local styleguide server with hot reloading enabled on <http://localhost:6006>
   to one or more host projects.

+## Creating a release

+All commits to master must go through a pull request and when all relavant pull requests have been merged you can create a release in GitHub and that will automatically trigger a publish to NPM.

+Before you do a release, make sure you've updated the version.
+The easiest way to do this is to use `npm version`.
+This will update `package.json`, create a Git tag and commit all changes.
+If everything looks as you expect, you can push the changes.

 ## License